ARGENTINA WINGSHOOTING / PRE TRIP INFO

 cold so it requires warm and waterproof clothing.

 Camo gear is allowed in Argentina.
-For still hunts during the night (allowed in Argentina for several species as puma, wild boar and so on) heavier clothes are required because the nights use to be cold.
+Heavier clothes are required because the nights use to be cold.
 Special underwear, gloves and a warm hat use to be useful.
 As for the foot wear we recommend comfortable water proof boots, suitable for long walks.
 We use to provide most of the equipment for duck hunting so we have available knee boots, hip boots and waders of all the normal sizes.
 Don’t forget your personal hygiene stuff.
 Regarding the hunting equipment the hunter is free to bring whatever considers useful for this hunt: binoculars, pocket knife, photo camera, flashlight and so on.